zkc3783/dream-share-discover/README.md

-# Team Name: Dream, Share, Discovery
+# Team Name: Dream, Share, Discover

 Welcome to our team's GitHub page!
 We are a diverse team focusing on creating solutions for the urban explorer, sharing our daily life, and fostering discovery.
 Our team consists of four Chinese members and **we are looking forward to welcoming two Portuguese members soon!**